-Big Rock has no other standing committees at this time other than the Audit Committee, the Corporate Governance Committee and the Compensation and HR Committee.
-The Audit Committee held four (4) committee meetings in 2023 and each Audit Committee member attended 100% of such meetings, except for Ms. Alanna McDonald who attended 50% of such meetings, to which they were a member of the Audit Committee.
-Certain information regarding the Audit Committee, including the Terms of Reference for the Audit Committee, is contained in the Corporation's Annual Information Form for the year ended December 30, 2023.
-For more information regarding the Compensation and HR Committee, see "Corporate Governance Practices - Compensation and HR".
+Big Rock has no other standing committees at this time other than the Audit Committee and the Corporate Governance Committee.
+The Audit Committee held four (4) committee meetings in 2024 and each Audit Committee member attended 100% of such meetings, except for Ms. Linda Thomas who attended 60% of such meetings as she was appointed director May 14, 2024, to which they were a member of the Audit Committee.
+Certain information regarding the Audit Committee, including the Terms of Reference for the Audit Committee, is contained in the Corporation's Annual Information Form for the year ended December 30, 2024.
+For more information regarding the Compensation and HR Committee, see "Corporate Governance Practices - Compensation and HR Committee".

-The Corporate Governance Committee held two (2) committee meetings in 2023 and each Corporate Governance Committee member attended 100% of such meetings.
+The Corporate Governance Committee held two (2) committee meetings in 2024 and each Corporate Governance Committee member attended 100% of such meetings, except for Ms. Linda Thomas who attended 50% of such meetings as she was appointed director May 14, 2024.
 Big Rock established the Corporate Governance Committee of the Board to:

-- (a) review, on a periodic basis, the composition of the Board and ensure that an appropriate number of independent directors sit on the Board, analyze the needs of the Board and, together with the Chair of the Board, recommend nominees who meet such needs; - (b) implement a process for assessing effectiveness of the Board and periodically review and assess the effectiveness of the Board as a whole, the committees of the Board and the contribution of individual directors, including consideration of the appropriate size of the Board; - (c) establishing criteria for potential candidates for Board membership and identifying qualified individuals consistent with such criteria, and where appropriate, interviewing potential candidates for Board membership; - (d) prepare, review and update periodically the Corporate Governance Manual of the Corporation and ensure that all matters contained therein are addressed on a timely and effective basis; - (e) implement an orientation and education program for new recruits to the Board; - (f) monitor pronouncements of the Toronto Stock Exchange relating to its governance guidelines and those of other authoritative bodies and ensure that the Corporation is in compliance with all appropriate governance guidelines;

-- (g) review the Corporation's Management Information Circulars to ensure statements contained therein are accurate and that the Corporation is in compliance with all guidelines and recommend its approval to the Board; and - (h) periodically review and reassess the adequacy of this mandate and these terms of reference.
+- (a) review, on a periodic basis, the composition of the Board and ensure that an appropriate number of independent directors sit on the Board, analyze the needs of the Board and, together with the Chair of the Board, recommend nominees who meet such needs; - (b) implement a process for assessing effectiveness of the Board and periodically review and assess the effectiveness of the Board as a whole, the committees of the Board and the contribution of individual directors, including consideration of the appropriate size of the Board; - (c) establishing criteria for potential candidates for Board membership and identifying qualified individuals consistent with such criteria, and where appropriate, interviewing potential candidates for Board membership; - (d) prepare, review and update periodically the Corporate Governance Manual of the Corporation and ensure that all matters contained therein are addressed on a timely and effective basis; - (e) implement an orientation and education program for new recruits to the Board; - (f) monitor pronouncements of the TSX relating to its governance guidelines and those of other authoritative bodies and ensure that the Corporation is in compliance with all appropriate governance guidelines; - (g) review the Corporation's Management Information Circulars to ensure statements contained therein are accurate and that the Corporation is in compliance with all guidelines and recommend its approval to the Board; and - (h) periodically review and reassess the adequacy of this mandate and these terms of reference.